olepoeschl/olepoeschl/README.md

-#### Hi 👋

-- 🔭 I’m currently working on a server-client-system that enables distributed solving of the n-queens-problem
-    - based on <a href="https://github.com/olepoeschl/NQueensFAF"> NQueensFAF </a>
-- 🌱 I’m currently learning
+🌱 studying Applied Computer Science

+⚡ Interested in parallel programming, software architecture and compilers (didn't find the time yet for the latter)

+🔭 Current project: a distributed system for highly parallel solving of the n-queens problem, based on volunteer computing (work in progress, might be open source eventually)

-- 📫 How to reach me: <a href="mailto:ole@poeschl.io"> write me an e-mail </a>
+📫 <a href="mailto:ole@poeschl.io"> text me </a>